 Extremely complicated cave systems can be quickly processed and visualised.
-The survey shown below contains over 25,000 survey legs:
+The survey shown below contains nearly 70,000 survey legs:

 User interface items can be removed if desired: note how the side panel has been hidden.
-Surveys can be coloured by various criteria - by depth (the default), by date (as above), by surveying error, by gradient, or by leg length.
+Surveys can be coloured by various criteria - by depth (the default), by date (as above), by surveying error, by gradient, by leg length, or by survey.

 Survex works seamlessly in different languages - there are currently fairly complete translations for Catalan, English, French, German, Indonesian, Italian, Portuguese, Romanian, Russian, Slovak, Spanish, and US English, plus partial translations to Bulgarian, Chinese, Greek, Hungarian and Polish.
 The image below shows Aven using the German translations.

 Fixed points can be highlighted (here in red), as can exported points (not shown here), and cave entrances (here in green).
 Note the surface surveys distinguished with dashed lines: